Smattr/rumur/README.rst

 * rumur: Tool for translating a Murphi model into a program that implements a checker;
+* murphi2c: Tool for translating a Murphi model into C code for use in a simulator;
+* murphi2murphi: A preprocessor for Murphi models;
 * murphi2xml: Tool for emitting an XML representation of a Murphi model’s Abstract Syntax Tree;
 * librumur.a: A library for building your own Murphi model tools; and